 - Tell them not to disclose personal information.

 Educate your child about the importance of personal information.
 Draw up a list and tell them to always consult with you before sharing this information.
-Talk through scenarios where sharing personal information could lead to negative outcomes.
+Talk through scenarios where personal sharing information could lead to adverse outcomes.

 Learn more about how to protect personal information online.

 It’s easy for children to create email accounts these days.
 You need to tell your children about the importance of password security.
 Tell them to never share their passwords with anyone, not even their friends.

 You also need to advise them to keep different passwords for different accounts so that if one gets compromised, the other remains secure.

 Children share all kinds of emotions on social media these days.
 This is especially dangerous since many social networking sites “sell” personal information of their users to businesses.